Algebraic geometry over the residue field of the infinite place: Ordered structure

 Consider a $\varepsilon\in\mathbb{F}^\times$.
 The set $\{x\in M_1\mid \varphi(x)\ge \mu^*\}$ is in fact a filter generated by $\mu_0$, since $\varphi$ is order preserving, hence $\mu_0^*(x)=\varepsilon$ if and only if $\varepsilon^{-1}x\ge\mu_0$.
 Since $\mu_0$ is the sum of all elements in $F_{\mu_0}$, this is equivalent to $\varphi(\varepsilon^{-1}x)\ge\mu^*$, and by the definition of $\mu^*$, this is $\mu(\varphi(x))=\varepsilon$.
 Since this is an equivalence, this also entails that $\mu^*(x)=0$ if and only if $\mu(\varphi(x))=0$. \end{proof}

 Given two finite modules, $M_1$ and $M_2$, a homomorphism is certainly determined if the image of generators of $M_1$ are given.
-However, not all such maps on the generators extends to the whole $M_1$.
+However, not all such maps on the generators extend to the whole $M_1$.

 \begin{lemma} Let $M_1$ and $M_2$ be modules, and $G_1$ be a set of generators of $M_1$ closed under multiplication, and $G_2$ a set of generators of $M_2^*$ closed under multiplication.
 There is a bijection between homomorphisms $\varphi\colon M_1\to M_2$ and pairs of operation-preserving maps $u\colon G_1\to M_2$ and $v\colon G_2\to M_1^*$ such that $u(g)\ge\gamma$ in $M_2$ if and only if $g\ge v(\gamma)$ in $M_1$ for $g\in G_1$ and $\gamma\in G_2$. \end{lemma}